ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 # What is Conda?

-- Conda is an open source package and environment management system
+- Conda is an open source package and environment management system.
-- If you are installing it on your local machine you can pick between Miniconda and Anaconda
+- If you are installing Conda on your local machine you can pick between Miniconda and Anaconda.
-- Conda can manage packages for a wide variety of programming languages but is most often used with python
+- Conda can manage packages for a wide variety of programming languages but is most often used with Python.
 - works well across multiple platforms (macOS, Windows, Linux)

 # What are Conda Environments?

-- Conda environments are isolated spaces created within Conda that allow users to use and manage different versions of Python and packages
+- Conda environments are isolated spaces created within Conda that allow users to use and manage different versions of Python and packages.
-- Each environment can have its own set of packages without affecting other environments
+- Each Conda environment can have its own set of packages without affecting other environments.
-- Environemnts ensure reproducibility of code and help avoid conflicts between package versions
+- Environemnts ensure reproducibility of code and help avoid conflicts between package versions.

 <center><img src="conda_illustration.png"></center>
 (Image from https://nbisweden.github.io/excelerate-scRNAseq/conda_instructions.html)

 # Conda Vs Mamba
-- Conda may be slow at times
+- Conda may be slow at times.
 - Mamba is a faster drop in replacement for conda which is implemented in c++ and takes advantage of parallel loading.
 - Mamba and Conda can be used interchangably just change the prefix conda to mamba for each command.